-The reason why the terms apostles and prophets fell into disuse was because the apostles in the sub-apostolic age became apparently only wandering evangelist of little standing, while the prophets lowered their great office by descending to be soothsayers.
-With the fall of the apostles and the prophets, there rose into prominence the bishops and deacons.
+The reason why the terms apostles and prophets fell into disuse was because the apostles in the sub-apostolic age became

 When we come to the Ignation epistles written between 110-117 A.D., there is no question that the bishop is supreme.
 Apostles and prophets are not even mentioned.
 The bishop succeeds to all the Jewish elders, so with the Christian presbyters, they form a council with the bishop.
 Here, we see clearly what we suspected to be the case in apostolic times; a council of presbyters with a ruler at their head and deacons who acted as secretaries and treasurers to the bishops.